Haotian2020/Urate_Project2024/README.md

 # Script documentation

 Each script within the script repo includes a documentation at the beginning that clarifies the purpose of the script.
+The numbers in each script name indicate the order in which the code should be run.

 Version of R: